scottfalbo/portfolio/refactor-dev.md

   + Added a loading bar for async CRUD actions.
 + 8/24/2021
   + Built out Booking page with a request form with image upload, loading bar, and confirmation popup.
 The form also uses a jQuery function to check upload files and ensure they are less than 20mb total.
+  + Added code to strip any whitespace from the filename before being uploaded.

 [Back to README](README.md#refactor-development-log)